Let's-Read-and-Find-Out Science

 The Let's-Read-and-Find-Out Science Books series, originally published by Crowell, now HarperCollins, is an American children's book series designed to educate preschoolers and young elementary school students about basic science concepts.

 Many Let's Read and Find Out titles have either been reillustrated (sometimes more than once) or reissued under different titles.
 Some of these titles may be duplicates because of the renaming.

-Early editions of the series included the following boilerplate:

-A MESSAGE FROM ROMA GANS

-Professor Emeritus of Childhood Education, Teachers College, Columbia University.

-Children want to be up-to-date.

-As a child reads or is read to, he feels himself stretch in importance.
-This is a feeling that each child should have in growing up.
-Let's-Read-and-Find-Out Science Books are designed to help him acquire this feeling.
-They are planned for the child who is eager to know.